-How To: Start a fire using a can and a chocolate bar
+How to Start a fire using a can and a chocolate bar

 If you are stuck in the wild and run out of matches, dip into your food supply and start a fire that way.
 This handy tutorial will show you how to stay warm with nothing but a can and a chocolate bar.